webXcerpt/openCPQ-example-optical-transport/README.md

 Now point your browser to [http://localhost:8080/webpack-dev-server/](http://localhost:8080/webpack-dev-server/).
-The development server will continue to run and it will observe your changes to the code, rebuilding the application as needed.
+The development server will observe your changes to the code, rebuilding the application as needed and reloading it in your browser.
+This is quite comfortable for configurator development.

-To build the application in directory `./dst/` run
+To build the application in directory `./dst/` in production mode, run

 ```sh
 $ npm run build